“Beauty is not a luxury.” — John O’Donohue, Beauty

 There’ll be no going back after that.

-I think what we need most now are people who’ve been broken by beauty, who know what it is we’re all fighting for, and are willing to lay down their lives to see it loved and unveiled.
+Maybe that’s what we’re all here to do.
+Train our eyes to see the beauty, then let it break our hearts.
+Maybe what we need most now are people who’ve been broken by beauty, who know what it is we’re all fighting for, and are willing to lay down their lives to see it preserved and unveiled.